Acoustic Guitar Neck Re-Sets

 of the bridge has pulled up over time.

-and make sure there aren't any loose top braces contributing to the problem.
+and make sure there aren't any other issues contributing to the problem.

 A loose top brace could allow the top to lift, causing high action, but

-strip or other heat generating device is used to warm the glue joint between
+strip or other heat generating device is generally used to warm the glue joint between

 the fretboard and the top.
 It is a good idea to cover the top with a heat